-During the pandemic, we had to update data every day, and clicking through an admin interface to do it become inefficient.
+During the pandemic, we had to update data daily, and clicking through an admin interface became inefficient.
 We developed a series of scripts to directly insert data into our database (MySQL) for use on our site, the importers repo.

 graph LR upstream --> upload[manual upload] --> mysql --> site upstream --> importers --> mysql

-Over time we began remixing data from more sources, and we began noticing that our data scripts were not enough to maintain a constantly growing catalog of datasets.
+Over time, we began remixing data from more sources and noticed that our data scripts were insufficient to maintain a constantly growing catalog of datasets.

 ETL: Current solution

-- It should be friendly to data scientists and well stablished tools (such as python).
+- It should be friendly to data scientists and well-established tools (such as python).
 Data should be consumable with

 - It should be transparent.
 Anyone should be able to trace back how the data had been processed, from one of our charts all the way to the original data source.

 - Versioning of datasets.
-Git is great at keeping history of versions, but it is not suitable for large files.
-Data recipes (scripts) can live in Git, but data files should be in a dedicated disk.
+Git is great at keeping a history of versions, but it is unsuitable for large files.
+Data recipes (scripts) can live in Git, but data files should be on a dedicated disk.